aaron-lopes-eng/Hikvision-DVR-NVR-ISAPI/README.md

 ### How Retention is Calculated

-Recording retention is **not** reported directly by the device — it must be derived.
+Recording retention is **not** reported directly by the device, it must be derived.
 For each discovered channel, the template sends a **POST** request to `/ISAPI/ContentMgmt/search` with an XML body that asks for the **earliest recorded segment** on that channel:

 ```xml
 <CMSearchDescription xmlns="http://www.hikvision.com/ver20/XMLSchema">